crobertocamilo/MD-permeation/README.md

 # MD-permeation

-MD-permeation: a FORTRAN code to analyze MD simulation trajectories and identify permeation events for water molecules.
+MD-permeation: a FORTRAN code to analyze MD simulation trajectories and identify water permeation events in lipid bilayers.

-List of Authors
+LIST OF AUTHORS

    Carlos R. S. Camilo, José R. Ruggiero, Alexandre S. de Araujo
    Department of Physics, IBILCE, São Paulo State University (UNESP)

-Citation
+CITATION

    If you use MD-permeation in your research, we ask that you cite the following article: